 Description

-The best shortbread cookie decorating recipe, I know!
+This is the best shortbread cookie recipe for decorating that I know!
 These simple shortbread cookies are easy to roll out and taste so good!

 Ingredients